 To conclude, it appears that the current state of play is likely to be this:

-If your organisation is processing personal data on UK or EU residents and you need local representation services please click here to find out more.
+If your organisation is processing personal data on UK or EU residents, please visit our GDPR representative services page to find out more.

 Fill in your details below and we’ll get back to you as soon as possible